takahamich/productively_webapp/README.md

     (d) 1.5+ – gets the recommendation "Oof.
 Do you need a day off on [day of the week]s?
 Are you taking a day off at least once a week?
 Also, do you want to add some buffer time in your day, and plan spend more time on your tasks?"

-    Additionally, if the prodScore is 1.5+ AND the start time is during a certain time of day (defined below), then a second recommendation is displayed, claiming "Hmm.
-Maybe you're not a [timeOfDay] person.
-What do you think about not assigning yourself tasks during [timeOfDay]?"
-The timeOfDay is defined below:

-    (a) Start of day until 11:59am, timeOfDay = Morning

-    (b) 12pm – 4:59pm, timeOfDay = Afternoon

-    (c) 5pm – 8:59pm, timeOfDay = Evening

-    (d) 9pm – end of day, timeOfDay = Night

 Scheduling Algorithm:
 We implemented a rudimentary scheduling algorithm that: